RohanBh/cs263_project/programs/heap_sort/Profiling.md

 * for all lines of speedup, the amount of interaction with python decreased
 * the first three, 38-41 have no interaction at all anymore
-* 37-40, 41-44 has mostly c instructions (especially compared to the non-typed version), python interaction only for errors
+* 37-40, 41-44 has mostly c instructions (especially compared to the non-typed version), python interaction only for errors (can all be seen by looking at the html files)

 ## Conclusions